w-e-w/stable-diffusion-webui-GPU-temperature-protection/README.md

 ## Support
  - Nvidia GPU on Windows and Linux
- - AMD GPU on Linux with ROCm and Windows with openHardwareMonitor Lib
+ - AMD GPU on Linux with ROCm and Windows with [OpenHardwareMonitor](https://openhardwaremonitor.org/downloads)

 ## Installation
 - method 1: Install using extensions tab `Available` extensions